Entanglement in BF theory I: Essential topological entanglement: Discussion

 With that difference stated, we can still speculate on the form of the traditional TEE in BF theory.
 As discussed above, accessing this TEE is contingent on adding in UV degrees of freedom.
-However we can easily do this by extending the Hilbert space using the methods in \cite{Fliss:2017wop,Fliss:2020cos} or by regulating a replica path-integral with ``edge modes''.
-This is the subject of immediate follow-up to this paper \cite{terminators:2023}.
+However, we can easily do this by extending the Hilbert space using the methods in \cite{Fliss:2017wop,Fliss:2020cos} or by regulating a replica path-integral with \textquote{edge modes.} This is the subject of immediate follow-up to this paper \cite{Fliss:2023uiv}.
 We will show that the inheritance of gauge transformations on an entangling surface is an infinite dimensional algebra that completely organizes the entanglement spectrum of an edge-mode theory living on $\pa\aent$.
-This algebra is a direct analogue to the Kac-Moody algebras arising on the boundaries of Chern-Simons theories and provides a natural procedure for constructing the extended Hilbert space.
+This algebra is a direct higher-dimensional analogue of the Kac--Moody algebras arising on the boundaries of Chern-Simons theories and provides a natural procedure for constructing the extended Hilbert space.
+While in general dimensions this algebra is not conformal, it lends many tools reminiscent of conformal field theory, e.g. a state-operator correspondence for non-local operators \cite{Hofman:2024oze}.
 The computation of the entanglement entropy of a subregion is entirely controlled by this algebra and leads to area and sub-area laws plus a constant correction depending on Betti numbers of $\pa\aent$.